testingisdocumenting/znai/znai-docs/znai/snippets/code-references.md

 To do that, define references in a CSV file, using a two column format: `expression, link`.

-:include-file: references/references-demo.csv {title: "references/references-demo.csv"}
+:include-file: references/references-demo.csv {autoTitle: true}

     :include-file: file-name.js {referencesPath: "references/references-demo.csv"}

 :include-file: file-name.js {referencesPath: "references/references-demo.csv"}

+JSON format is also supported

+:include-json: references/references-demo.json {autoTitle: true}

+# Page Defaults

+Use plugin [Page Local Defaults](plugins/default-parameters#page-local-defaults) to set references file that is relevant to the page at hand.

 # Global References

-Add references to `references.csv` if you want all your code snippets to use the same references.
+Add references to `references.csv` or `references.json` if you want all your code snippets to use the same references.

-:include-file: references.csv {title: "references.csv"}
+:include-file: references.json {autoTitle: true}

 :include-file: global-references.js {title: "API example"}